jrmenzel/vimix_os/docs/userspace/bin/login.md

 It is run from [init](init.md) and will re-start it in case it returns (wrong login data or the user called `exit` in the shell).

+Login parses `/etc/login.conf` to enable automatic login and a shell script to automatically run for automated testing.

 ---
 **Up:** [user space](../userspace.md)